pmeeny/CI-MS4-LoveRugby/README.md

 - User Story 5.11: As an admin user I can view the Edit product page by clicking on the Edit button on the product.
 - User Story 5.12: As an admin user I can click on a product, and I am navigated to the product detail page.
 I can edit or delete the product by clicking on the Edit or Delete links on the page
 - User Story 5.13: As an admin user I can delete a review a regular user has added
+- User Story 5.14: As a regular user who has not registered or logged into the website, I cannot add a review to a product

 ### Feature 6 Sale items page
 #### Description feature 6